hanmacrad2/SuperSpreadingEpidemicsMCMC/README.md

 This package contains the code to implement a bayesian modelling framework of epidemic transmission that encompasses five distinct models.
 The package also contains the code to implement multi-model comparison between the candidate models using a method of importance sampling to estimate the model evidence of each model.

+The corresponding paper is on archive here; https://arxiv.org/abs/2501.12768

 ## Installation

 You can install the package in R from GitHub using: